 Well, that was not the case.
 Even under the light, there were a lot of areas that were just too light for me to see.

-That became a HUGE problem when it cam to the eagle’s face.
+That became a HUGE problem when it came to the eagle’s face.
 As you can see, I messed the eye up, and there was just no way to fix it.
 I needed to start over.

 This leads me to the next lesson — at least for me.